Funding Program: NSF CCE STEM

 Alexandria Erwin, Jason Borenstein, Wendy Newstetter, Colin Potts, and Ellen Zegura.
 “Undergraduate STEM Students and Community Engagement Activities: Initial Findings from an Assessment of Their Concern for Public Well-Being.”
 2018 ASEE Annual Conference & Exposition (Salt Lake City-UT).

 - Daniel Schiff (presenter), Jason Borenstein, Wendy Newstetter, Colin Potts, and Ellen Zegura.
 “Towards a Theoretical Understanding of Professional Social Responsibility Development.”
-Presented at the 2019 APPE Annual Conference, Baltimore, Maryland, March 1, 2019.
+Association for Practical and Professional Ethics (APPE) Annual Meeting, Baltimore, Maryland, March 1, 2019.

 - Jason Borenstein presented “Understanding Social Responsibility Through the Generalized Professional Responsibility Assessment (GPRA)” during a workshop entitled Building an Assessment Toolkit for Research Integrity Education sponsored by the Association for Practical and Professional Ethics (APPE) and the US Office of Research Integrity (ORI), Baltimore, Maryland, February 28, 2019.

 - Jason Borenstein presented “The Generalized Professional Responsibility Assessment (GPRA)” during a panel entitled Assessing Ethics Education: How to Measure Ethical Sensitivity, Reasoning, Behavior, Decision Making, and Skills? at The Consortium for Socially Relevant Philosophy Of/In Science and Engineering (SRPoiSE) 2018 Conference, Atlanta, Georgia, June 5, 2018.